plone/training/behaviors2.rst

 .. only:: manual

     The attribute where we store our data will be declared as a schema field.
-We mark the field as an ommitted field, because we are not going to create z3c.form widgets for displaying them.
+We mark the field as a ommitted field, because we are not going to create z3c.form widgets for displaying them.
 We do provide a schema, because many other packages use the schema information to get knowledge of the relevant fields.

     For example, when files have been migrated to blobs, new objects had to be created and every schema field was copied.
 The code can't know about our field, except if we provide schema information.